byh1997/byh1997.github.io/_posts/2019-08-10-statistics.markdown

 A **statistic** is a summary of data.
 For example, if you flip a coin ten times, the number of heads is a statistic.
 Instead of remembering the entire sequence *HTHTTHHTHH*, all you need to remember is *6*.

-A **hypothesis test** is a method of assessing the validity of an explanation.
+A **hypothesis test** is a method of assessing the validity of an explanation (the *null hypothesis*).
 For example, to test if a coin is fair, you might flip it ten times.
 If the coin comes up heads every single time, then the coin is probably unfair.

-Statistics combines the two.
-To test if the coin is fair, you might reason that if the number of heads is 0, 1, 9, or 10, the coin is unfair.
+Statistics is the result of combining the two.
+Instead of inspecting the entire sequence to determine if the coin is fair, reading the statistic (the number of heads) is enough.

+Of course, no test is perfect: if the coin is indeed fair, there's still a chance that you'd think the coin is unfair if all the flips were heads by chance.